Load StatsPlots for visualizations and diagnostics.

 While these sensitivity analysis methods may seem complicated, using them is dead simple.
 Here is a version of the Lotka-Volterra model using adjoint sensitivities.

-All we have to do is switch the AD backend to one of the adjoint-compatible backends (ReverseDiff, Tracker, or Zygote)!
+All we have to do is switch the AD backend to one of the adjoint-compatible backends (ReverseDiff or Zygote)!
 Notice that on this model adjoints are slower.
 This is because adjoints have a higher overhead on small parameter models and therefore we suggest using these methods only for models with around 100 parameters or more.
 For more details, see https://arxiv.org/abs/1812.01892.

 using Zygote, SciMLSensitivity